joshuamwolfe/odin-recipes/README.md

-# odin-recipes
+# odin html recipes project

-odin html recipes project
+This is a recipe project to reinforce the basics of html.